Dvloper-Ibrahim/Tenzies-Game/README.md

 ## Some extra features that I added

-First, the project required some logic, and I added some features that were challenging for me such as :
+In the beginning, the project required some logic, after finishing them I added some features that were challenging for me such as :

 1. Replacing the numbers with real dots ( CSS challenge ).
 2. Tracking the time spent finishing the game.